aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

     4. `distilbert-base-nli-mean-tokens`
   - As a result of our hyperparameter tuning for model selection, `sentence-transformers/distilroberta-base-paraphrase-v1` indeed topped our list, and hence, the further hyperparameter tuning was done using the same model.
+  - The key implementation we use for topic modeling is from offered by Grootendorst et. al. [1] - BERTopic.
+The framework offers the best of all the worlds by combining SBERT embeddings, whose dimensionality is then reduced by using UMAP or any other supported Dimensionality Reduction technique.
+The HDBSCAN algorithm then creates hierarchical clusters, where for each cluster, all documents within the same cluster are rather treated as a single document for further c-tf-idf vectorization.
+  - The framework not only allows us to use any swappable components (Embedding model, Dimensionality Reduction, Clustering and Topic Reduction) but it also offers some tools for interpreting and visualizing topics.
+Hence, in our study, we choose to test this framework with combinations of appropriate hyperparameters selected based on dataset EDA and knowledge referenced from other cited sources.

 ### Top articles / papers / implementations referred:
 - #### 1.
 BERTopic: Neural topic modeling with a class-based TF-IDF procedure (https://arxiv.org/abs/2203.05794)